MrHands/uttl-buildout/uttl/buildout/cmake/README.md

 ## Configuration Options

+``always_build`` (optional)

+  Set this option to 1 to skip checks for missing installed files and always run the script.

 ``executable`` (default: "cmake")

   Path to the executable used to run CMake commands.
 You don't need to set this if the executable was added to the system-wide PATH environment variable.